cdiggins/plato/README.md

 * A visual syntax - a representation of Plato code as a dataflow graph.
 * Default concept implementations - concepts have auto-generated default implementations that are a tuple of fields and functions.
+* Implicit tuple conversions
+* Partial generics - being able to just use "Func" or "Array" in annotation instead of requiring whole annotation.

 Features that may be on the longer term roadmap: